binkley/modern-java-practices/README.md

 - _Make it work, make it right, make it fast_ &mdash; [C2
   Wiki](http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)

-For a non-programmer _high-level_ overview, please see the [Executive Summary](./SUMMARY.md), in progress.
-(This is what I would present to non-programmer managers on the value of work that programmers put into the build, and why this work improves organization and business outcomes.)

 Try out the Gradle and Maven builds:

 ```